 Roughly one out of eight people in the United States experiences some form of hearing loss.
-At Professional Hearing Center throughout the Kansas City Metropolitan Area, their team of audiology experts specialize in diagnosing hearing loss and providing treatment to preserve your hearing.
+At Professional Hearing Center, our audiology experts specialize in diagnosing hearing loss and providing treatment to preserve your hearing.
 To learn more about hearing loss and explore the treatments available, call Professional Hearing Center or book an appointment online today.

 Hearing loss is the partial or complete loss of your ability to perceive sounds.
 It can develop very slowly or very quickly, depending on the cause.
 Although you won’t recover your original hearing after hearing loss, there are treatments and services available to help you detect and interpret sounds effectively.